 What Orkin Does

-Orkin technicians are trained to help manage American cockroaches.
-Since every home is different, the Orkin technician will design a unique cockroach treatment program for your situation.
+Orkin Pros are trained to help manage American cockroaches.
+Since every home is different, the Orkin Pro will design a unique cockroach treatment program for your situation.

 Keeping American cockroaches out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.

 Orkin can provide the right solution to help keep American cockroaches in their place … out of your home.

 Behavior, Diet & Habits

 Length: Adults can be slightly more than 50 mm (3 inches) long.

 Color: Adult American cockroaches are reddish brown or mahogany colored.
 The area behind their heads is outlined with a yellow band.